CambourneCrescent/CambourneCrescent.github.io/content/docs/roles/parents.md

 - **Parents must not post unrelated or social messages** in the class WhatsApp groups.
 These groups are strictly for:
   - Homework and reminders shared by teachers.
-  - Parents to notify the teacher about absences or changes in pick-up arrangements.
+  - Parents notifying teachers about absences or changes in pick-up arrangements.
 - While the groups are **monitored**, teachers are **not expected to reply to each message** individually.
 - Homework-related questions may be asked in the group, but please allow teachers **adequate time** to respond.

+## Books & Stationery

+Parents must ensure that children attend school **each week** with all their required learning materials, including:

+- Textbooks
+- Notebooks
+- Pencils, pens, and erasers

+If students arrive without these items, it disrupts lessons and affects learning.
+Please check your child’s bag before leaving home each Sunday.

 ## Respect for Staff